Caoimhinv/pands-project2021/README.md

 Again we can see clearly that the setosa species is quite distinct from the other two in each of the variables, especially petal dimensions.
 In terms of sepal dimensions, versicolar and virginica are quite closely aligned but  less so when it comes to petal dimensions where we can see a bit of divergence.
 However it doesn't quite separate them.

 ### 2.6
-So it looks like we can quite easily separate and identify the setosa species, but the other two aren't as easily defined.
+So it looks like we can quite easily discriminate between the setosa species, but the other two aren't as easily defined.
 We can have a good idea but nothing conclusive.

-### Part 3 further!
-The next logical step is seeing whether the data we can predict the species of flower just based on the dimensions of sepal and/or petal.
-This brings us into machine learning which is outside the breadth of this course but a little research introduced me to the following......!

 ## References
 ### Background and source code
 - *THE USE OF MULTIPLE MEASUREMENTS IN TAXONOMIC PROBLEMS* by R. A. Fisher (the origin!) - https://onlinelibrary.wiley.com/doi/epdf/10.1111/j.1469-1809.1936.tb02137.x
 - *Iris Data Set* (source for code and some background) - https://archive.ics.uci.edu/ml/datasets/Iris
-- Another source for code - https://gist.github.com/curran/a08a1080b88344b0c8a7#file-iris-csv
+- *Another source for code* - https://gist.github.com/curran/a08a1080b88344b0c8a7#file-iris-csv
 - *Iris flower data set* (Wikipedia) - https://en.wikipedia.org/wiki/Iris_flower_data_set
 - *The Iris Dataset — A Little Bit of History and Biology* by Yong Cui - https://towardsdatascience.com/the-iris-dataset-a-little-bit-of-history-and-biology-fb4812f5a7b5
 - *Quantitative Data: Definition, Types, Analysis and Examples* - https://www.questionpro.com/blog/quantitative-data/